Justin Huang: 2008 legislative election

-On 12 January 2008, Huang ran for the 2008 Republic of China legislative election for Taitung County Constituency in which he won again.
+On 12 January 2008, Huang ran in the 2008 Taiwan legislative election for the Taitung County Constituency in which he won again.

 Taitung County Magistrate

 2009 local election

 Huang was elected Magistrate of Taitung County after winning the 2009 Republic of China local election under the Kuomintang on 5 December 2009 and assumed office on 20 December 2009.
-Due to this winning, he had to release his seat as legislator at the Legislative Yuan of Taitung County Constituency.
+Due to this win, he had to release his seat as legislator at the Legislative Yuan of Taitung County Constituency.
 He was succeeded by Lai Kun-cheng (賴坤成) of the Democratic Progressive Party.

 2014 local election

 He was reelected for a second term in 2014 after winning the 2014 Republic of China local election on 29 November 2014 and took office on 25 December the same year.